fuzz/etcdon/README.md

 install](https://marketplace.digitalocean.com/apps/mastodon), currently version
 3.5.3, and may need modification for other installations.

-Please note etcdon at this time etcdon is a work in progress, meaning I will close any Issues opened without addressing them and, while I might accept a PR, I also might not.
-If and when I make a release of etcdon then Issues and PRs will be welcomed.
-That said, feel free to reach out @fuzz@pine.cab.
+Please note etcdon at this time etcdon is very much a work in progress.

 etcdon is MIT licensed so you can fork it and do as you please.